TRIAL PREPARATION SERIES / PART ONE of THREE

 But if your strategy is designed to force a settlement, you may find it impossible to build a coherent argument when your case winds up in a courtroom.
 If a matter does go in front of a jury, panel, or judge, a lack of strategy and preparation could be disastrous.

 ★ It’s Never Too Early for Trial Preparation

 As we discussed in our recent blog series on document review, your trial presentation strategy should be taking shape during the review phase.
-In addition to finding relevant materials, your team should already be considering how it will be presenting its findings for an audience.
+In addition to finding relevant materials, your team should already be considering how it will present its findings for an audience.

 During document review, claims and relevancy should have been identified and results organized into appropriate folders.
 As patterns become clear in the review process, themes will emerge and information can be organized into a timeline.